 WWF New York was a wrestling-themed restaurant that opened up in November of 1999.
 It also functioned as a nightclub, bar, and gift shop.
 It was a fun space for wrestling fans to enjoy themselves, and the wrestlers themselves would appear for signings there quite often.
 The venue would show every pay-per-view plus RAW and SmackDown episodes.

 In May 2002, WWF changed its name to WWE due to an infamous legal battle with the World Wide Fund for Nature, which meant WWF New York needed a new name.
 The name chosen was ‘The World’, but it didn’t last very long as only a year later, the wrestling-themed restaurant would close its doors for good.

 Renting a space in the heart of New York is very expensive, and with the untimely nature of 9/11 affecting tourism numbers, it wasn’t worth the time and money for WWE any longer.

-A Reddit user by the name u/Emmastonecold shared a funny story from their past regarding the expensive prices at the restaurant.
-“It doesn’t help when you charge 20 bucks for a hamburger,” /u/Emmastonecold shared.
+A Reddit user by the name u/Emmastonecold shared a funny story from their past regarding the high prices at the restaurant.
+“It doesn’t help when you charge 20 bucks for a hamburger,”/u/Emmastonecold shared.
 “I remember I heard a guy scream, ‘I hope the Rock cummed in it for that price!’
-I was like 9 and I asked everyone at my table what cummed was.
-I don’t remember the responses but I remember the guy yelling.”
+I was like nine, and I asked everyone at my table what cummed was.
+I don’t remember the responses, but I remember the guy yelling.”